ddev/ddev.com/src/pages/blog/ddev-v1-5-0-php-mariadb-versions-experimental-macos-webcache-improved-windows-composer-symlinks.md

 ### Out and About with #DDEV

 Please feel free to tag us on twitter [@Drud](https://twitter.com/drud) and with [#DDEV](https://twitter.com/hashtag/DDEV?src=hash) anytime you work with our local environment or hosting platform!
-We’re also on [GitHub](https://github.com/drud/ddev) and the conversation continues on [StackOverflow](https://stackoverflow.com/search?tab=newest&q=%23ddev).
+We’re also on [GitHub](https://github.com/drud/ddev) and the conversation continues on [Stack Overflow](https://stackoverflow.com/search?tab=newest&q=%23ddev).

 > "I'm a big fan of the fact that in DDEV databases are stored as [#Docker](https://twitter.com/hashtag/Docker?src=hash&ref%5Fsrc=twsrc%5Etfw) volumes… You can completely remove your containers, and keep a snapshot of your databases."
 > Listening to [@TalkingDrupal](https://twitter.com/TalkingDrupal?ref%5Fsrc=twsrc%5Etfw) 190 – [#DDEV](https://twitter.com/hashtag/DDEV?src=hash&ref%5Fsrc=twsrc%5Etfw) with Mike Anello of [@DrupalEasy](https://twitter.com/DrupalEasy?ref%5Fsrc=twsrc%5Etfw) ? ?<https://t.co/zltZOvtUIK> [pic.twitter.com/W3aprVd7E1](https://t.co/W3aprVd7E1)